rule

 Text 5

-'This is not as you say, what I am saying is that it is as such': this is what my unfathomable energies do to those logically arguing [see also 6.4: 31].
+'It is not the way you say it, it is the way I state it': this is what my unfathomable energies do to those who argue logically [see darshanas and 6.4: 31].
+(Vedabase)

 Text 6